The Art Of Jujitsu

 Seeing Jujitsu is the self-defense that was developed by the samurai we practice multiple different weapons in American Street Jujitsu in including the Bokken and Jo.

 You are probably wanting to know what am I going to get out of learning American Street Jujitsu.
-Well, We have it laid out for you in a chart right here for you.
+Well, We have it laid out for you on this website right here for you.
 By the time you get to black belt, you will have a good foundation of the Jujitsu arts.
 From there you must continue your education in other arts.
 Getting your black belt is only the true beginning of a martial artist.